Dec 4, 2025

 Communication scholars go further: Richard Perloff calls persuasion a “symbolic process” in which communicators try to convince other people to change their own attitudes or behaviors through a message in an atmosphere of free choice.

-Persuasion is definitely at the core of our platform.
+Persuasion is definitely part of VersyTalks.
 So we decided to write our definition because we believe that as online debate platform platform with thousands of debaters from the best clubs who practice the art of persuasion, we must contribute to that definition.

-The VersyTalks definition: Persuasion is the art and science of meaningfully supporting and guiding someone’s thinking toward a new perspective.
+The VersyTalks definition: Persuasion is the use of communication to meaningfully support and guiding someone’s thinking toward a new perspective.

 It goes beyond simply winning an argument.
 It’s about connecting ideas to values, presenting reasoning that resonates, and sparking genuine reflection.
 At VersyTalks, persuasion is the ability to use evidence, logic, and empathy to create understanding.
 In every debate, persuasion is what transforms words into impact, turning opinions into action and dialogue into growth.